Special Tasks and Rescue (Malaysia Coast Guard): Rescue Swimmer Insignia

-The creation of the MCG Rescue Swimmer insignia was influenced by the United States Coast Guard and the Japan Coast Guard.
-The MCG has designed the Rescue Swimmer Insignia for rescue swimmers based on the Aviation Survival Technician's Rescue Swimmer Wings.
-The Malaysian version of the Rescue Swimmer Wings is in gold and is worn in a similar style as the STAR Insignia.
+The design of the MCG Rescue Swimmer insignia was influenced by the United States Coast Guard and the Japan Coast Guard.
+The badge is modelled after the Aviation Survival Technician's Rescue Swimmer Wings but adapted for the Malaysian context.
+This gold-coloured insignia is worn in the same manner as the STAR Special Operations Insignia.

-The various components of the Rescue Swimmer Insignia symbolise:
+The components of the Rescue Swimmer Insignia represent: